Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

-A *Risk-based optimal portfolio* is the portfolio that, in some sense, has the best combination between the expected returns and the dispersion of possible outcomes.
+A *Risk-based optimal portfolio* is the portfolio that, in some sense, has the best combination between the expected rate of return and the dispersion of possible outcomes.

-Given a portfolio, we can
-estimate ex-ante is its expectation of returns.
+Given a portfolio, we can estimate its expectation of return.
 The actual realization of
 an investment in this portfolio could be larger or smaller than this expectation.
-Therefore, the dispersion of possible outcomes around the expectation of returns is a quantity of interest for investors.
+Therefore, the dispersion of possible outcomes around the expectation of return is a vital information to an investor.
-A smaller dispersion suggests that the actual return may be closer to its computed expected value.
+A smaller dispersion value may translate in lower probability for outcomes far below the expected return.

 The dispersion of possible outcomes is often called *risk*.